Guided Warsaw city tour is a different way to meet the city

 In the old city we will enjoy the narrow streets, Cathedral Basilica of St. John the Baptist and the oldest part of the Old town – the Market Square, with a statue of “Sirenka” – the symbol of Warsaw.

-At the other side of the old city, we will pass through Warsaw Barbican to the New town, see the house of Maria Sklodowska-Curie, a Polish physicist, the only woman to win twice Nobel Price.
+At the other side of the old Warsaw city tour, we will pass through Warsaw Barbican to the New town, see the house of Maria Sklodowska-Curie, a Polish physicist, the only woman to win twice Nobel Price.
 Stand at the impressive memorial of Warsaw Uprising 1944.

 We will drive to see the Palace of Culture and Science (Palac Kultury i Nauki) located in the new center of Warsaw.
 Will stop to see Warsaw Nozhik Synagogue and the Ghetto Wall remnant.
 Our driven sightseeing will continue to Lazienki Park with Belvedere Palace and Chopin Statue.